fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Create a new branch, commit your changes and open a pull request to master.

-If you are not familiar of working with braches, check [e.g. this tutorial](https://www.atlassian.com/git/tutorials/using-branches) to get stared.
+If you are not familiar with the concept of working with branches, check [e.g. this tutorial](https://www.atlassian.com/git/tutorials/using-branches) to get stared.

 Note that when you open the pull request, make sure that you select here your own repository as the destination <i>base repository</i>.
 By default the selection is the original repository by smartly and you **do not want** to do that: